This section contains important upgrade notes you should read before upgrading Kubermatic Kubernetes Platform (KKP) to the next minor version.

-Whenever KKP is upgraded, changes that affect possibly many cluster control-planes
+Whenever KKP is upgraded, changes that affect possibly many user cluster control planes

 can be rolled out.
-For example when new settings on Deployments are set, Docker
+For example when new settings on Deployments are set, container

 image versions or registries change, etc.

-These mass-upgrades can cause severe load on the seed clusters, depending on the
+These mass-upgrades can cause severe load on seed clusters, depending on the

 number of user clusters.
 To prevent overloads, KKP has a mechanism to limit the